TUDelft-PRIME-Books/Linear-Algebra/Chapter7/intro.md

 # Orthogonality

-This is the intro to chapter 7
+%This is the intro to chapter 7

 :::{tableofcontents}
 :::